guerilla7/risk-assessment-tool/Readme.md

 # Risk Assessment Tool

 This tool helps you identify risks associated with every method in a smart contract.
-Use this to adequatly test critical parts of your system.
+Use this tool to adequately test critical parts of your system.

 # Installation